moiseevigor/moiseevigor.github.io/_posts/2022-12-09-find-all-tables-without-primary-key-in-postgresql.markdown

 ---
 layout: post
 title:  "Find all tables without primary key in PostgreSQL"
+subtitle: >
+  A single LEFT JOIN against information_schema.table_constraints exposes every BASE TABLE missing a PRIMARY KEY — the silent latency tax that creeps in through schema migrations and ad-hoc DDL.
+Audit the whole cluster, then narrow to a single schema with one extra WHERE clause.
 description: "Query that helps to find tables without primary key, simple and efficient way to find performance bottlenecks"
 date:   2022-12-09 06:05:45
 categories: